illacloud/deploy-illa-manually/kubernetes/README.md

 # Desc

-Build illa utils slim image and run it by docker compose on your machine.
+Build illa all-in-one image and run it by k8s on your machine.
 You can check out the scripts file which in [scripts](./scripts/) folder for more details.

 Note: